What Is Wall Thickness?

 Frequently Asked Questions

-Wall thickness impacts cost through multiple channels: thicker walls require more material and longer cooling times, increasing cycle duration.
+A: Wall thickness impacts cost through multiple channels: thicker walls require more material and longer cooling times, increasing cycle duration.
 A 1 mm increase in wall thickness can extend cooling time by 30-40%, directly affecting production capacity.
 Conversely, walls that are too thin may increase defect rates, raising overall costs despite material savings.

-Uniform wall thickness ensures even cooling and shrinkage during manufacturing.
+A: Uniform wall thickness ensures even cooling and shrinkage during manufacturing.
 When sections have significantly different thicknesses, differential cooling creates internal stresses that manifest as warping, sink marks, or dimensional inaccuracy.
 Industry guidelines recommend keeping thickness variations within 40-60% between adjacent walls to prevent these defects.

-Metal Injection Molding can achieve minimum wall thicknesses of 0.3 mm (0.012 inches), though 1.0-6.0 mm represents the optimal range.
+A: Metal Injection Molding can achieve minimum wall thicknesses of 0.3 mm (0.012 inches), though 1.0-6.0 mm represents the optimal range.
 Parts with walls below 1 mm require careful attention to powder-binder separation during molding and differential shrinkage during the 15-20% dimensional change that occurs during sintering.

 Final Considerations